About The Rake

 In 2006 a greasy spoon called the Jubilee Café on the edge of Borough Market was replaced with a speciality beer bar, The Rake, by Richard Dinwoodie and Mike Hill the two owners of Utobeer.
 Essentially it started off as a shop window for their Utobeer wholesale business but the bar quickly became a stand-alone business, winning several awards within a couple of years of opening.

 Typically the fridges behind the bar have 130 beers in them at any one time, as well as ciders, wines and soft drinks and there’s more beer downstairs.

 Our draught beer range is in a constant state of change too with 7 keg pumps and 3 cask ale handpulls.
-Because of this we do not have a single permanent product on the bar as we love to keep things interesting!

 If you’re not sure what you want to try, just ask our friendly, knowledgeable staff who will be happy to point you in the right direction.